cldeluna/automation_business_case_calculator/README.md

   - Generates a CXO-ready Markdown report and NABCD(E) summary.
   - Download ZIP containing the Markdown report and a timestamped scenario JSON.

+- **Solution Wizard (NAF Framework)**
+  - A structured thinking tool aligned to the Network Automation Forum’s Automation Framework.
+  - Helps you articulate what the automation will do, who it serves, and how it will be built/bought and supported.
+  - Optional: you can skip it if you already have solid inputs for the calculator.
+  - Assists in drafting the “Detailed solution description (Markdown supported)” text.

+- **CSAT Debt Calculator**
+  - Dedicated tab under the Business Case Calculator.
+  - Model Customer Effort Score (CES) response mix and per‑response costs.
+  - Sentiment distribution with auto‑apply and a manual override mode for counts.
+  - Weights expander with a minutes‑to‑cost helper (linked to engineer hourly rate) for Neutral/Sad.
+  - “Quality of calculations” rating to capture methodology confidence.
+  - Produces an annual CSAT cost that can inform the Debts & Risk CSAT input.

 - **Business Case Comparison**
   - Upload two saved scenario JSON files (e.g., Buy vs Build) and compare key outcomes side-by-side.
   - Shows deltas for project cost, run cost, total/net benefits, NPV, IRR, and payback.